BOARD OF DIRECTORS

 John Martinez is an award winning educator, executive coach, corporate trainer, and father of three.
 He resides in Orlando, Florida where he teaches fifth grade at Millennia Gardens Elementary (Orange County Public Schools).
 John is the president of Eco Club which is a program that is at Millennia Gardens Elementary School and Westridge Middle school.
 In 2018 John won the state of Florida teaching Ag in the classroom award and the National Teaching Ag in the classroom award.
 In 2019 John took a group of Millennia Garden Eco Club students camping at Everglades National Park, and this was the first school in Orange County to participate in this program.
 In 2022 Millennia Gardens won the Orange County Green School Award, the state of Florida's Green Apple Award, and the US Department of Education's Green Ribbon Award.
 In December of 2022 John graduated from UCF with a masters degree in teaching K-8 Math and Science.
 John has been a speaker at the Florida Association of Science Teachers (FAST) conference and at National Science Teachers Association Conferences.

-I am a native Floridian who spent her childhood running barefoot on the family farm, raising horses, tending my garden with my grandma, building tree forts in the nearby woods, exploring rivers and trails, and doing anything else I could think of in order to spend as much time as possible outdoors.
+I am a native Floridian who spent her childhood running barefoot on the family farm, raising horses, tending the garden, building tree forts in the nearby woods, exploring rivers and trails, and doing anything else I could think of in order to spend as much time as possible outdoors.
 These cherished childhood experiences set me on a path to value and appreciate the wonder and beauty of nature, both in my professional and personal life.

 I earned my B.A. in Education from the University of Florida with a specialization in middle grades science, my M.A. in Education from Florida Atlantic University, and my Ed.S. degree in Curriculum & Instruction from FAU with a specialization in environmental education.
 I have 15 years of formal classroom experience teaching science to children ranging in age from PreK3 to the 7th grade.
 In all my years of teaching, the thing I loved the most was being a part of a student’s “Aha!” moment.

 My love for the outdoors and passion for the environment eventually steered my career away from the traditional science classroom and more toward the field of environmental education.
 I spent three years working at Florida Atlantic University’s Pine Jog Environmental Education Center as a Program Coordinator.
 There, I worked closely with educators and students across the South Florida region in providing Everglades education, solar energy programs, Green School initiatives, and facilitating Project WILD and Project Learning Tree professional development.
-More recently, I shifted over to working at The Everglades Foundation where I am currently the K-12 Everglades Champion Schools Program Manager.
-My work now involves curriculum development, program management, and training educators who share the goal of helping their schools become Everglades Champion Schools.
+Currently, I work at The Everglades Foundation where I am the K-12 Everglades Champion Schools Program Manager.
+My responsibilities involve curriculum development, program management, and training educators who share the goal of helping their schools become Everglades Champion Schools.

 COMMITTEES